 7. Reporting without visuals

 Visual aids are always helpful when it comes to understanding complex information.
-That’s why people love infographics: using visuals along with data can help people better understand the overall concepts and figures.
+That’s why people love infographics: data visuals can help people better understand a report’s overall concepts and figures more easily.

 When you report without any visuals, you may be setting yourself up for having to do more explaining about exactly what the numbers show or having things get lost in translation.